sonydevworld/spresense/sdk/configs/examples/gnss/README.txt

-This configuration contains required options to gnss example.
+This configuration contains required options to use gnss example.

+[Source path]
+examples/gnss